MBinAsif/GPT-FineTunned/README.md

 - Integrating the GPT-2 model with a system capable of receiving and processing Whatsapp messages.
 - Building a mechanism to detect and answer pre-trained questions related to banking automatically.
 - Enhancing the chatbot's functionality to provide more comprehensive and accurate responses to banking queries.

+**Stay tuned for updates and improvements as we continue to develop and expand the capabilities of this chatbot.**